The E.D. Story

-Here I'll tackle the somewhat daunting task of attempting to summarize the start-to-finish story of one of the better-known post-war British model engine ranges - the E.D. marque which was produced by Electronic Developments Ltd. (Surrey) and its successors over a period of more than sixty years.
+Here I'll tackle the somewhat daunting task of attempting to summarize the start-to-present (and still ongoing) story of one of the better-known post-war British model engine ranges - the E.D. marque which was produced by Electronic Developments Ltd. (Surrey) and its successors over a period of more than seventy years (and counting!).
 There can be few British and Commonwealth modellers who were active in the Golden Age of aeromodelling in the 1950’s and early 1960’s who did not have direct experience with E.D. products of one sort or another.
 Accordingly, it’s well worth preserving an accessible summary of their history.

 Before getting started, it’s both a duty and a pleasure to acknowledge the fact that it would be quite impossible to write with any authority on the subject of E.D. and their products without drawing upon the wealth of knowledge and experience of this marque held by my good mate Kevin Richards.
 Since there’s no question at all that Kevin is the world authority on E.D., I freely admit that I wouldn’t have even begun to write up this summary without being assured of his willingness to advise and assist at many points along the way when I found myself stumbling!